5v1988/kanstructor/README.md

 ## Write Tests

  — Tests are expected to be written in Yaml files, otherwise known as test files while using this package.
-Each of these tests should have to be written using well known testing format: `Arrange-Act-Assert`
+Each of these tests should have to be written using 3 A's of testing: `Arrange-Act-Assert`

  ```yaml